GlassAlpha/glassalpha/site/docs/getting-started/quickstart.md

 # start audit.html  # Windows
 ```

-**Config path note**: When running from the cloned repository, example configs are in `configs/` at the repo root.
+**Config path note**: Example configs are located in `src/glassalpha/data/configs/` in the repository.
 For your own projects, create configs anywhere and use relative or absolute paths.

 **What you get**: A comprehensive audit report with: